ohbus/algorithms/CONTRIBUTING.md

     ```
     git push origin <branch-name>
     ```
-* Create a PR from our repo on Github.
+* Create a Pull Request from our repo on GitHub.

 ### Additional Notes